dillonHe/EasyEDA-Documents/Tutorial/Export.md

 ### Exporting Fabrication Files

-When you finish your PCB, you can output the Fabrication Files(gerber file), Via as:
+When you finish your PCB, you can output the Fabrication Files(gerber file) via :
-**Super menu > Miscellaneous > Fabrication Output**， Or click the Fabrication Output button of toolbar.
+**Super menu > Miscellaneous > Fabrication Output**，or by clicking the Fabrication Output button from the toolbar.

 ![](./images/142_PCB_FabricationOutput.png)